kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/authentifications/README.md

 # Authentications

-Kestra provide 2 authentification methods for now :
+Kestra provides 2 authentification methods for the moment:
 - Basic Auth: enabled by default
 - [OIDC](./auths/oidc.md)

-First thing, you **must** configure is the JWT token security:
+First, you **must** configure the JWT token security:
-Please generate a secret that is at least 256 bits and change the config like this:
+Please generate a secret that is at least 256 bits and change the configuration like this:

 ```yaml
 micronaut: